North Thurston Public Schools Budget

 - Once all departments and schools communicate staffing needs, we send this total personnel budget to Human Resources.

 - All departments and schools send us their final budgets based upon amounts given in March/April.

-- Finalize fee schedule (lunches and other fees) and send schedule to Board.
+- Finalize the fee schedule (lunches and other fees) and send the schedule to the Board.

 July / August

 - Budgets from all departments and schools, including staffing, are compiled and sent as a draft to the Board.